V380 Orionis: Properties

 The primary star is a hot white Herbig Ae/Be star that has been variously assigned spectral types between B9 and A1.
 It has a surface temperature of 10,500 ± 500 K, is around 2.87 times as massive as the sun, 3 times its radius, and 100 times as luminous.
 It has a strong magnetic field which varies every 4.1 days and this is assumed to be the star's rotation period.
 Models show that the axis of rotation is inclined at 32 degrees.
 It is a variable star, considered an Orion variable, with occasional fading and other variability caused by obscuration from the surrounding dust.
 The apparent magnitude varies irregularly between 10.2 and 10.7.
 The properties of the star are calculated based on its maximum brightness, assumed to be the least obscured.

 The secondary is a T Tauri star, detected by distinctive spectral lines that could not be produced by the hotter primary star, that has a surface temperature of 5,500 ± 500 K, is around 1.6 times as massive as the sun, twice its radius, and three times as luminous.

 The nature of the tertiary component is uncertain.
 No spectral lines have been seen originating from this component.

 The fourth star, sometimes called V380 Orionis B, is a small, cool object of spectral type M5 or M6 that is either a red dwarf or brown dwarf.

 Nebulosity

-One of the component stars of V380 Orionis appears to have launched a polar jet that helped to clear the keyhole-shaped hole in the surrounding nebula known as NGC 1999.
+One of the component stars of V380 Orionis appears to have launched a astrophysical jet that helped to clear the keyhole-shaped hole in the surrounding nebula known as NGC 1999.
 The system is surrounded by a bow shock—the total structure over 17 light-years (5.3 parsecs) across.